isneslab/Wendigo/README.md

 }
 ```

 **Disclaimer**: Please note that the code in this repository is only a research prototype and may generate damaging queries.
 Do not use against real systems without prior, written consent of the targets.
-Read this repository's license for more information on terms of use.
+This code is released under Modified (Non-Commercial) BSD License (see [here](./LICENSE)).

 ***